opendri/opendri.github.com/guide/chapter2.md

 ***

 ## Work Process Overview
 Like open data initiatives, OpenDRI starts small and scales virally.
 It deploys in one site, and then another, expanding in utility as the amount of data increases.
-As such, OpenDRI is not a linear process, but rather a cycle that iterates across sites.
+It might start in a smaller city, then migrate to other areas as understanding and trust in the process builds.
+In this way, OpenDRI is an iterative process.

 In general, OpenDRI unfolds in five stages:

-1.	**Scoping**: a mission to determine the risks, readiness, relationships, and use cases that would form the core of an OpenDRI pilot.
+1.	**Scoping**: a dialogue to determine the risks, readiness, relationships, and use cases that would form the core of an OpenDRI pilot.
-2. 	**Designing**: a collaborative, multi-institutional process to customize OpenDRI to the unique mix of threats and opportunities face a client government.
+2. 	**Designing**: a collaborative, multi-institutional process to customize the OpenDRI package to the unique context of a client government.
-3.	**Piloting**: creating an initial presence for OpenDRI, seeding the initiative and seeing how it flourishes or flounders in the country context.
+3.	**Piloting**: creating an initial presence for OpenDRI, seeding the initiative and building a sustainable community around DRM data.
 4.	**Scaling**: expanding the open data ecosystem around the DRM cycle when an OpenDRI implementation sticks.
 5.	**Sustaining**: creating the conditions to hand an OpenDRI initiative to the communities that built it.

 ***

 ## Tools
-OpenDRI uses a growing menu of tactics to develop the open data ecosystem:
+OpenDRI uses a growing menu of tools to develop the open data ecosystem:

 ### Building a DRM Data Catalogue
 Building trust to release data into public or semi-public data catalogues enable the strategic release of certain government datasets to the commons, where they can be curated, emended, amended, and (most importantly) reused in ways that governments alone cannot do.
 Data catalogues do not mean that a government needs to release of all data to the public.

-The strategic release of data to a public commons enables first recommendation from NHUD:
+The collation of links to critical data sets enables first recommendation from NHUD:

 <blockquote class="quote-icon">
 <p>First, governments can and should make information more easily accessible.
 People are often guided in their prevention decisions by information on hazards, yet the seemingly simple act of collecting and providing information is sometimes a struggle.
 While some countries attempt to collect and archive their hazard data, efforts are generally inconsistent or insufficient.
 Specifically, there are no universal standards for archiving environmental parameters for defining hazards and related data.
 Data exchange, hazard analysis, and hazard mapping thus become difficult.</p>
 </blockquote>

 Open data empower decision makers at all levels of government, as well as in the private sector.
-Open data creates a common space where community can assembled around shared problems and co-develop solutions with a wide range of partners.
+Open data creates a common space where community can gather around shared problems and co-develop solutions with a wide range of partners.

 #### Principles
 For data to serve decision makers across a society, it needs to be fully open.
 This means: